-2.98 If a TN index is used instead of an OI, because a TN rate is fixed one day in advance of the day to which it applies, there is no problem about sending the necessary settlement instructions to the relevant CSD or ICSD in time for the repurchase to be made on the Repurchase Date.
-Therefore, only Method 1 (ultimate day crystallisation) should be used.

-Some floating-rate repos are linked to term indexes such as LIBOR (other than the ON or TN LIBOR indexes) and EURIBOR.
+- 2.98 If a TN index is used instead of an OI, because a TN rate is fixed one day in advance of the day to which it applies, there is no problem about sending the necessary settlement instructions to the relevant CSD or ICSD in time for the repurchase to be made on the Repurchase Date.
+Therefore, only Method 1 (ultimate day crystallisation) should be used. - 2.99 Some floating-rate repos are linked to term indexes such as LIBOR (other than the ON or TN LIBOR indexes) and EURIBOR.
 In contrast to repos linked to OI or TN indexes, it is convention to pay the repo rate at the end of each floating interest rate period.
 For example, a repo indexed to 3-month LIBOR would conventionally pay repo interest at the end of every three months.
 The convention for fixing the Repurchase Dates of floating-rate repos is described in paragraph 2.19 above).

-Calculating open repo interest payments, -rating and eaning-up erest
+Calculating open repo interest payments, rerating and cleaning-up interest 2.100a